 3rd June – Is the anniversary of when The High Court of Australia delivered the Mabo decision in 1992 which legally recognised that Aboriginal and Torres Strait Islander peoples have a special relationship to the land.

-The week is a time for all Australians to learn about our shared histories, cultures and achievements.
+Reconciliation Week is a time for all Australians to learn about our shared histories, cultures and achievements.